ConorLTH/airway_intubation_landmarks_detection/README.md

 ```
 conda install pytorch==1.13.1 torchvision==0.14.1 torchaudio==0.13.1 pytorch-cuda=11.6 -c pytorch -c nvidia
 ```
 Please ensure your device can support cuda.
-MMdetection is built based on the Pytorch and CUDA.
-Its cpu-only version may introduce errors.
+The cpu version of MMdetection may introduce errors.

   To install MMdetection:
 ```